WHAT I'M PASSIONATE ABOUT...

 + NATURE

-Though always rooted in my home city of San Francisco, I gained a love and appreciation for nature at a young age, as I traveled around California's beautiful parks with my Biologist parents, who imparted to me a Russian love for "priroda" (nature).
 I believe solving the world's pressing environmental crises must involve an experience of awe and wonder with nature.
-During High School, I worked with the Student Conservation Association, the Earthwatch Institute, the Golden Gate Raptor Observatory, and Naturebridge to make a difference in the San Francisco Bay Area.
+I have worked with the Student Conservation Association, the Earthwatch Institute, the Golden Gate Raptor Observatory, and Naturebridge to study and raise awareness of nature.

-At Princeton, I served as co-President of Greening Princeton, a key member of the Greening Dining Committee, and an active member of the GreenLeaders group and advisor to the Office of Sustainability.
+I've always been a passionate and pragmatic environmentalist.
+During my college years, I served as co-President of Greening Princeton, and I continue to work on campus sustainability today.
 Read more here about the new recycling system we implemented at Princeton.

 + LANGUAGES